mcallisto/tessella/README.md

 *  full vertices coloured according to type of adjacent polygons (gonality)
 > ![(▲⁶; (⬣³)²; (▲².⬣²)²)](docs/(▲⁶;(⬣³)²;(▲².⬣²)²).svg)

-### Redraw the images in the docs folder
+### Redraw the images in the /docs folder

-Use the `mill jvm.run output docs` command.
+Uncomment the first test in the `outputTest` class and run it.

 ### Draw several examples of algorithmic tessellations

-Use the `mill jvm.run output algos` command and view them ordered in the temporary `out/jvm/myAlgos` folder.
+Uncomment the second test in the `outputTest` class, run it and view them ordered in the temporary `out/jvm/myAlgos` folder.

 ## Vertex
 For the library methods a given vertex is described by the ordered adjacent regular p-gons joined at the vertex.